canonical/packer-maas/windows/README.md

 ### At run time

-You can add arbitrary Powershell commands to be run once at deploy time by Cloudbase-Init in `http/custom.ps1`.
+You can add arbitrary PowerShell commands to be run once at deploy time by Cloudbase-Init in `http/custom.ps1`.
 This may be useful in situations where you wish to do some common configuration for each instance, such as joining an existing domain.

 ## Uploading images to MAAS